 She shut the door behind her on her way out and headed for the front of the building.

 As she walked, she bridged the transition from the dark, old‐fashioned, and modest rear of the building to the bright, modern, and cheerful front.
 Architecturally, the whole building was about such contrasts, between light and dark, hope and despair.
 It befit the main church of the Cult.
 Or the Church, rather.

-She headed down a hallway, greeting members of the Cult she passed.
+She headed down a hallway, greeting members of the Church she passed.
 The wall to her right was full stained glass, a luxury her father's original church could never have afforded.
-The blossoming sunrise poured in, illuminating the hallway and its pedestrians in shades of red, green, blue, and yellow.
+The blossoming sunrise poured in, illuminating the hallway and its pedestrians in shades of red, green, blue, purple, and yellow.

 It seemed a little dimmer than usual, though.